telerik/reporting-docs/embedding-reports/asp-net-reporting.md

 position: 93
 ---

-# Embedding Telerik Reporting in ASP.NET Reporting Applications
+# Embedding Reporting in ASP.NET Applications

 ASP.NET is a mature Microsoft Web technology for building client-side, server-side, and combined applications.
 This article offers a brief overview of the most popular approaches for integrating and using Telerik Reporting into ASP.NET Web Reporting applications.